 It can be really crowded and as such careful planning is required.
 The organisers are well aware of the congestion and the bottlenecks of people.
 Each year they have been trialing new ways to spread people out and ensure maximum enjoyment for all.
 They are getting there.

-This year VIVID is coming to the Zoo.
-We are planning to see VIVID at the zoo and we have purchased a harbour cruise to look at the lights this year.
-I am sure we will also have to do ‘the real lights’ walk.
-My 8 year old has very defined ideas of what is ‘seeing VIVID’ and I think the buildings surrounding the quay are a must with the Martin place buildings being requested.
+My then 8 year old had very defined ideas of what is ‘seeing VIVID’ and I think the buildings surrounding the quay are a must with the Martin place buildings being requested.
 We feed the children before dark and with jackets and scarfs on. (although being Sydney last year I carried all the jackets as it was so warm)

 Try to avoid the weekends if you have small kids and the suits (office workers) tend to go for a beverage after work and then stroll around.
+They expect 100,000 on a busy night.
 If you want to discover the best things each year, I recommend following the Facebook page as they tend to pick out the crowd favourites and post photos.

 Frequently asked questions is worthy of a read if you haven’t previously been.
 You’ll love it but plan it carefully to avoid the worst of the crowds.
 Honestly, it’s a festival you will enjoy.
 If your planning to visit over a weekend, I recommend Sydney Harbour YHA -you can come and go as you please from here.
 If you prefer something a little more upmarket, I would pick the Mantra on Kent.
 An apartment is so much easier in my mind for families.